azuqua/cassanknex/README.md

 ## Usage

-CassanKnex can be used to execute queries against a Cassandra cluster or as a simple CQL statement generator via the following relative instantiations:
+CassanKnex can be used to execute queries against a Cassandra cluster via [`cassandra-driver`](https://github.com/datastax/nodejs-driver) (the official DataStax NodeJS driver) or as a simple CQL statement generator via the following relative instantiations:

 - As a query executor
 ```js